JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 The poor support is compounded by the dilatory way that the relocation and transition funds are being disbursed.
 While Southwark says ' _the Relocation Fund (£647,835) has been available for eligible traders ...from February 2020_'  Southwark, Delancey and Tree Shepherd have shown no urgency in resolving issues around the costs of fit-outs, lease and rent arrangements and the logistics of moving.
 Southwark says these as being _'currently'_ resolved, when there is not much more than a month to go before closure.
 There is also no on-the-ground practical help, of the kind Tree Shepherd should be providing; this can be excused to an extent by the Covid crisis, but it does not help the traders.

+The amounts in each fund are modest to say the least, in comparison to the Delancey's anticipated profit of £148.4m (and Tree Shepherd's fee of £192,900).
+Each relocation payment is based on the size of the new premises, but averaged out it would be just £14,396 to each of the 45 traders.
+The payments are only designed to meet actual relocation costs - they do not include any compensation for loss of business, premises, disturbance etc.